(MOST RECENTLY UPDATED: 09/22/2024)

 The secondary mission of LSPS has evolved into the development of the ITP.
 The training program supervisors have a great deal of experience in private practice and are at a point in their professional lives of wanting to give back to the profession through the training provided.
 Many labor of love hours have gone into the germination and cultivation of the training program, and it is maturing nicely into an intern-centered experience that solidly prepares interns for high quality professional practice.

 The demographics, characteristics, and size of the populations served are as follows.
 Clientele consists of all age groups and it is about a 40-60 ratio between children and adults, as well as male to female.
 Over 90% of clients are Caucasian.
 Most adult clients are working middle class with a high school education (there is a wide range from clients who are wealthy to those at or below the poverty line, from those who dropped out of high school to those with doctorates, from those able to work to those on disability).
 Clients present with a diversity of problems/issues.
 Most adult clients are diagnosed with mood, anxiety, and adjustment disorders, along with relationship conflict.
 Many adolescents present with mood and anxiety disorders as well, along with adjustment-related signs and symptoms.
 Children tend to present with Attention Deficit Hyperactivity Disorder (ADHD), non-compliance, aggressive behavior, school-related problems, symptoms associated with separation/divorce, other adjustment-related issues, and learning disorders.
-Clients range from being self-referred to court ordered, which means there is a range from being highly motivated with strong insight capacity to resistance with low insight capacity.
-There is individual diversity with respect to intellectual and adaptive behavior functioning.
-There is a wide range from recent onset of the presenting signs and symptoms to a long standing condition.
-There is variation across clients in terms of symptom severity from mild to severe.
-There is difference between clients regarding number of supportive resources available.

 LSPS and the ITP recognize the importance of cultural and individual differences and diversity in the training of psychologists.
 All LSPS personnel strongly believe that sensitivity to and understanding of diversity is at the heart of our profession.
-We respectfully and with solid motivation embrace positive difference that creates a mosaic and helps us broaden and deepen our experience as people.
+We respectfully and with solid motivation embrace positive differences that create a mosaic which help us broaden and deepen our experience as people.
 While appreciating the differences, we also share in our similarities.
 We aspire toward a diversity-sparked synergy that moves us closer to the ideal of equality in all important aspects of life, and that allows us to grow in our humanity.
 The profession of psychology rests upon a solidly thick foundation of positive values, values that move us forward in who we are as human beings.
 We embrace those values.
 How we are in our sessions with clients is to be authentic with warmth, positive regard, compassion, non-judgmental listening and understanding, courteousness, respect, and so forth.
 This means we are to be this way outside the sessions as well.

 We are committed to doing our best to recognize attitudes, beliefs, statements, words used, and our behaviors that could be experienced by some as insensitive, biased, and divisive.
 This is important as our biases can be outside the level of immediate awareness resulting in the best of intentions not supporting diversity as consciously desired.
 We have a very open and receptive interpersonal environment and there is a willingness to point out such biases.
 All people are prone to or have a proclivity toward some bias.
 Our ideal is to identify when and where our bias could have a potential negative impact on someone, to reflectively examine such, and to grow personally toward the ideal of being free from inaccurate conclusions formed, decisions made, and things said.
 These distortions include not only race, ethnicity, and culture, but other things as well (e.g., gender identity/orientation, religion, criminal behaviors, child rearing practices, partner interactions, unemployed and receiving entitlements, age, intellectual functioning, political orientation, position on abortion, immigration, and so forth).
 We strive to not allow any potential bias from having a negative effect on our interactions, our decisions, our judgment, or our direction.
 We are committed to a focus that transcends those potentially biasing negative influences and is instead directed toward consideration of who can fulfill the role with its associated responsibilities and duties in a most competent way.
 We look for those who can make a positive contribution to LSPS and the community.